facebook/react/compiler/packages/babel-plugin-react-forget/src/__tests__/fixtures/compiler/rules-of-hooks/error.invalid-hook-as-conditional-test.expect.md

 ```
 [ReactForget] InvalidReact: Hooks may not be referenced as normal values, they must be called.
 See the Rules of Hooks (https://react.dev/warnings/invalid-hook-call-warning) (2:2)

-[ReactForget] InvalidReact: Hooks may not be referenced as normal values, they must be called.
-See the Rules of Hooks (https://react.dev/warnings/invalid-hook-call-warning) (3:3)
 ```